 Note: For experts: Read the source code of InputLayer and DenseLayer, you will understand how TensorLayer work.
-After that, we recommend you to read the codes for tutorial directly.
+After that, we recommend you to read the codes on Github directly.

-2.2.1 Before we start
+1.2.1 Before we start

 The tutorial assumes that you are somewhat familiar with neural networks and TensorFlow (the library which Tensor-Layer is built on top of).
-You can try to learn both at once from the Deeplearning Tutorial.
+You can try to learn the basic of neural network from the Deeplearning Tutorial.